 This situation lasted until May 1937 when Shredded Wheat FC was wound up by the company management who finally lost patience at the team not being allowed to compete in higher level leagues.
 Shredded Wheat management then took the generous decision of making their football facilities – adjacent to their factory site in Broadwater Road - available for the re-establishment of a Welwyn Garden City team, which included a donation to help establish the new team.
 This enabled the newly-established club to re-join the Spartan League for the 1937/38 season where we finished bottom.
-The use of the Shredded Wheat ground only lasted for one season ‘… owing to the extensive programmes that are being arranged for the Wheat teams.’ by the management of the company and during the 1938/39 season we ground-shared with Murphy’s Radio FC at their Handside Playing Fields ground.
+The use of the Shredded Wheat ground only lasted for that one season and during the 1938/39 season we ground-shared with Murphy Radio FC at their Handside Playing Fields ground.
 Following repeated requests to the local authority, a permanent home was found in Springfield in time for the start of the 1939/40 season.
-In common with all leagues, the Spartan League was suspended in August 1939 due to the war, the club only playing one league fixture and an FA Cup tie.
-For the remainder of the 1939/40 season we competed in the East, North & Mid-Hertfordshire Combination and then the Hertfordshire & Bedfordshire Combination.
+However, in common with all leagues, the Spartan League was suspended in August 1939 due to the war, the club only playing one league fixture and an FA Cup tie.
+For the remainder of the 1939/40 season we competed in the Hertfordshire & Bedfordshire Combination.
 However, the club committee was finding it increasingly difficult to raise a team and so, at a meeting held in August 1940, they decided, “to carry on with the club with the present committee”.
-During this time, works teams, particularly those involved in important wartime production such as Murphy’s Radio, became predominant.

 In 1970 the club joined the London League for the second time in our history.
-However, recurring problems with the new pitch led the Hertfordshire FA to deny the club senior status and when the following season the club became a founder member of the Metropolitan London League, it was as members of the Reserve Division 1, where we remained for two seasons.
+The following season - 1971/72 - the club became a founder member of the Metropolitan London League, where we remained for two seasons.
 In 1973 we merged with local rivals Welwyn Garden United to form Welwyn Garden FC.
 The merged club took over Welwyn Garden United’s place in the South Midlands League for the 1973/74 season, winning the Premier Division championship at the first attempt - the first championship win in our history (Welwyn Garden United reformed as a separate club for the 1975/75 season and took up a place in the Hertfordshire County League).
 Here we stayed for 24 seasons – our longest uninterrupted period in one league to date.